wilkie/codeorg-docker-dev/README.md

 - Create remote debug session
 - Use the command: RAILS_ENV=development bundle exec rdebug-ide --host 0.0.0.0 --port 1234 --dispatcher-port 26162 -- /home/cdodev/.rbenv/versions/2.6.6/bin/thin start -a 0.0.0.0 -p 3000

-## Optional: Run/Debug Dashboard and Pegasus using VS Code
+## Optional: Run/Debug Dashboard and Pegasus (VS Code)

-- Start containers using `docker compose up`
+- Start containers, if they are not running, using `docker compose up`
-- Open VS Code, and ensure the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) is installed.
+- Ensure the [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) is installed.
-- Open the ./src folder in VS Code.
 - Click on the Docker icon in the sidebar and locate the "Containers" panel.
 - Right click on the "codeorg-docker-dev-web" container and select "Attach Visual Studio Code".
 This will open a new VS Code Window, attached to the docker container.
 - Open a terminal and follow step 2 above (to ensure you have a valid OAUTH_CODE set).